Quetta Gladiators PSL 2026

 Squad Analysis, Predicted XI & Season Outlook

 Our model rates Quetta at ~22% win probability.
-At 3.75 odds (implied 26.7%), they are slightly overpriced.
-Competitive but not clear value.
+At 3.75 odds (implied 26.7%), they are slightly overpriced — especially after losing their marquee signing Johnson.

 Why Quetta Can Win